mirror/dd-wrt/src/router/curl/docs/cmdline-opts/unix-socket.md

 # `--unix-socket`

-Connect to the server through this Unix domain socket, instead of using the network.
+Connect through this Unix domain socket, instead of using the network.

-To connect to a proxy over Unix domain socket, see --proxy.